Karen Barr, Penn State Beaver senior instructor in business, didn’t always know what she wanted to do as a career.

 While raising her two children, Barr took a part-time nursing job at the University of Pittsburgh Medical Center and began teaching business part time.

-About 10 years ago, she started teaching full time at Penn State Beaver.
+About 10 years ago, she started teaching full time at Beaver.

 “I love my job.
-You get to hang out with smart kids, students that are curious,” she said.
+You get to hang out with smart kids, students who are curious,” she said.
 “I love coming into work to see the kids, to teach.”

 She describes herself as a real people person and truly feels comfortable when she stands in front of a group of students.